pbgcommits/trainle-solver/README.md

 # trainle-solver
 Solve Trainle!

+A way to check how far apart two stations are.

 Thanks to Stevage for creating Trainle and creating most of the code for this.
+This project is not affiliated with or endorsed by Stevage (but I hope he likes it!)